 With support from newly-formed World Land Trust (itself also known at that time as Programme for Belize), PfB was able to save 110,000 acres of forest that would otherwise have made way for Mennonite agriculture.
 Since then the protected area has increased in size with the addition of buffer zones, and PfB now owns all the protected land.
 WLT remains in close contact with Programme for Belize, and provided them with emergency funding in 2016 after their reserves and offices suffered hurricane damage.

 - Running two field stations for ecotourism and scientific research: La Milpa and Hill Bank Field Stations;

 - Sustainable management of many projects, including ecotourism, sustainable timber extraction, carbon sequestration, agroforestry and extraction of non-timber products;

 - Raising environmental awareness.

-2000: Awarded the ‘Ecotourism Showcase 2000 Award’ at the Non-Profits in Travel Conference for demonstrating how ecotourism can be used as a tool for sustainable conservation management;
+2000: The ‘Ecotourism Showcase 2000 Award’ at the Non-Profits in Travel Conference: awarded for demonstrating how ecotourism can be used as a tool for sustainable conservation management

-2002: Received Honourable mention in the ‘World Legacy Awards Destination Stewardship Category’ for their protection of the natural and cultural heritage of the Rio Bravo Conservation and Management Area;
+2002: Honourable mention in the ‘World Legacy Awards Destination Stewardship Category’: for their protection of the natural and cultural heritage of the Rio Bravo Conservation and Management Area

-2007: Received the ‘Tourism for Tomorrow’ Award from British Airways for their innovative approach to ecotourism;
+2007: ‘Tourism for Tomorrow’ Award from British Airways: awarded for their innovative approach to ecotourism;

-2008: Awarded ‘Educational Institution of the Year’ in conjunction with the eighth National Tourism Awards Ceremony, also that year the La Milpa Field Station became a member of the Eco-Index of Sustainable Tourism
+2008: ‘Educational Institution of the Year’: awarded in conjunction with the eighth National Tourism Awards Ceremony.
+In 2008 the La Milpa Field Station also became a member of the Eco-Index of Sustainable Tourism

 Managing Director: Edilberto Romero